A-kly/School-Vault/Psych275/Chapter 4 - The Methods and Ethics of Research.md

 	- Used for large areas - imprecise
 	- Often done by aspiration
 - **Lesioning:** surgical damaging of neural tissue
+	- *often done by injecting acid or a drug (that may wear off over time)*
 	- Precise and sometimes reversible
 - **Transcranial magnetic stimulation (TMS):** noninvasive technique using a magnet coil to induce a voltage
+	-
 	- Device held over scalp and pulsed at varying rates
 	- Valuable in both research and therapeutically
 	- Transcranial direct current stimulation (tDCS)